kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 These resources are created for every test.

 2. Define a structure for expressing the truth table of results.
-Since clasically a truth table can be expressed as a 2D matrix, where rows and columns are the lexically sorted list of all pod namespace pairs defined above, formatted as `namespace-pod`.
+Since classically a truth table can be expressed as a 2D matrix, where rows and columns are the lexically sorted list of all pod namespace pairs defined above, formatted as `namespace-pod`.
 For example, a truth table defining a NetworkPolicy where only pods in the same namespace of the server can communicate to it, would look like this.
 Capital letters are *namespaces*, and lower case letters are *pods* in those namespaces.
 The tuple value represents connectivity to ports *80* and *81*, respectively.

 Note this matrix is conceptual, the actual implementation of such a matrix is more easily done via other data structures,